 - Parents and grandparents are fine, but remember that (1) I have limited room in my vehicle, and (2) much of what we do requires substantial walking, often times through the woods.
 I want everyone to be safe and healthy.
 If you tend to get motion sickness, let me know.
 Some of these roads are winding and twisting.

 - Let me drive.
 If at all possible, I prefer to drive.
 Why?
 If you are driving, your attention is on the road, not the surrounding areas through which we’re passing.
 If you are following in a vehicle, then you’re missing out on an opportunity to hear the narrative.
 By riding together, we can use that time to talk and you can learn about the areas as we pass through them.
-Please note that I drive a BMW X5 (midsize SUV) so seating is limited.
+Please note that I drive a BMW X5 (midsize SUV) that is lifted and specifically designed for off-roading with seating for four guests.
 Sometimes there is no way except to travel in two vehicles, and if that’s the case, no problem.
 But its always better if I can drive.
 An added benefit to you is that I am using my own gasoline, not yours.

 - Refrain from taking non-critical phone calls.
 When I’m with clients, I rarely accept an incoming phone call.
 I do that out of respect for the client’s time.
 Once, I had a client receiving and making calls nearly every ten minutes with an adult child.
 I know you sometimes must take an urgent call, but please respect the attention I render by refraining from unnecessary calls.